parimalp/digital_design_tutorial/Vivado_Tutorial_Using_IP_Integrator.md

 Top View of a Hierarchical Full Adder

-6. use the 1-bit full adder to construct a 2-bit ripple carry adder.
+6. Use the 1-bit full adder to construct a 2-bit ripple carry adder as shown in the diagram below.

 <img src="img/Vivado_Tutorial_Using_IP_Integrator/ripple_carry_bd.png" alt="fig13" style="zoom:67%;" />